leemerlas/simple-login-api/README.md

 # simple-login-api
-A simple implementation of a JWT-auth login API using Node, Mongoose and JWT
+A simple implementation of a JWT-authenticated login API using Node, Mongoose and JWT

 ## Detailed list of tech used:
 - Mongoose